MANOJMALWADKAR/Javascript_Man/05_Internal_How_Arrays_Work.md

 ## 🏃‍♂️ Fast vs Dictionary Mode

+**NOTE=>**
+          contiguous memory (packed arrays) is faster than hash maps (sparse arrays) because it has fewer steps, better cache locality, and allows more compiler/engine optimizations.

 Arrays can operate in two completely different modes, and the difference is **huge** for performance.

 ### Fast Mode (The Highway)